How to Choose the Best BJJ Rash Guard For You

 - heavier than most rash guards

-- material, seams, and stiching are all top quality
+- material, seams, and stitching are all top quality

 If you dig the design and want to invest in a quality rash guard its a pretty good option